-Interestingly, all of the representative data sets maintains an overall tilt towards growth stocks within the total equity allocation.
-Figure 6 shows the relative tilt to growth or value overall across vintage years.
-The TDF universe average starts out with a relatively high growth tilt, but this declines to neutral, while S&P and Morningstar benchmark sets have more modest growth tilts which vary little with time horizon.
+Interestingly, all of the representative data sets maintain an overall tilt towards growth stocks within the total equity allocation.
+Figure 6 shows the relative tilt to growth or value overall across vintage years, which is specified as a growth tilt being positive and a value tilt being negative.
+The TDF universe average starts out with a relatively high growth tilt that declines with time horizon, while S&P and Morningstar benchmark sets have more modest growth tilts that start out essentially neutral for long-dated portfolios while becoming more growth-oriented for near-dated vintage years.